-Seek help immediately if you feel very cold, woozy, nauseous, disorientated, dizzy or faint
+Seek help immediately if they feel very cold, woozy, nauseous, disorientated, dizzy or faint.

 Warm up gradually after getting out of the water.
 Use lots of layers, and wear clothes without complicated fastenings.
 Don't have a shower straight away.
 Wrap up after the swim and avoid standing around.

 The best way to see yourself through ‘afterdrop’, is to change immediately.
 Dry yourself off (pat, don’t rub), add lots of warm layers, and have a warm drink.
 Put yourself in a warm place.
 Don’t drive until you feel well.

 Consult your GP before getting into cold water if you suffer from heart disease, asthma, lung conditions or any other medical conditions that might be affected by exposure to cold water, or if you are pregnant.

 Please don't try this alone; make sure someone is with you who will be able to help you if you get into trouble.

 Take your mobile phone and make sure someone knows where you're going.

 Be safe and check local advice when choosing where to swim.
 You are responsible for choosing a safe location, and assessing your own ability.

 If swimming in open water, go with someone experienced, wear brightly coloured clothes or are easy to see.
 Bear in mind that boats and other vehicles may be using the same water as you.